 Event Id.
-Event Description Comment regarding this DMI study MMI-1a False acknowledgement of mode change to less restrictive mode MMI-1b False command to enter NL mode MMI-1c False command of Override request MMI-1d False acknowledgement of Level Transition MMI-1e False acknowledgement of Train Trip MMI-1f False acknowledgement of Track Ahead Free MMI-1g False request for SH mode MMI-1h False acknowledgement of undesired train movement (RAP, RMP, SSS, PT distance and reversing distance) MMI-2a.1 False presentation of train speed MMI-2a.2 False presentation of speed (except train speed) or distance, including supervision status This refers to the supervised speed and distance limits.
-Thus only relevant for $ETCS{CH}$.
+Event Description Comment regarding this DMI study MMI-1a False acknowledgement of mode change to less restrictive mode MMI-1b False command to enter NL mode MMI-1c False command of Override request MMI-1d False acknowledgement of Level Transition MMI-1e False acknowledgement of Train Trip MMI-1f False acknowledgement of Track Ahead Free MMI-1g False request for SH mode MMI-1h False acknowledgement of undesired train movement (RAP, RMP, SSS, PT distance and reversing distance) MMI-1i False request for SM mode Considered in SUBSET-079 as only applicable to Core Hazard and thus not studied further MMI-1j False command to inhibit BTM alarm reaction This refers to possible missing of safe information by balise MMI-2a.1 False presentation of train speed MMI-2a.2 False presentation of speed (except train speed) or distance, including supervision status This refers to the supervised speed and distance limits.
+Thus only relevant for $ETCS{CH}$ .
 MMI-2b False presentation of mode MMI-2c False presentation of track adhesion factor MMI-2d Failure to present Entry in FS/OS information Considered in HAZID as only applicable to Core Hazard and thus not studied further

 Event Id.
 Event Description Comment regarding this DMI study MMI-2e False presentation of train data/additional data Considered in SUBSET-079 [Ref 3] as ETCS Core Hazard, so it is not studied further here.
 A special case is the "Notification of Train Data change from source different from the driver", where non-Core hazards can exist.
 This is discussed in connection with DMI-02e .
-MMI-2f Failure to display Override status (contains deletion and insertion failure modes), including false enabling of override selection MMI-2g Failure to present acknowledgement message to a less restrictive mode Considered as fully mitigated by the ETCS On-Board supervision of mode acknowledgement and thus not studied further.
-DMI-01c is considered as the generalisation of MMI-2g, and includes all the acknowledgement messages.
-MMI-2h False presentation of TAF request Considered in HAZID as only applicable to Core Hazard and thus not studied further MMI-2i Failure to present LX "not protected" information MMI-2j False presentation of reversing allowed Considered in HAZID as only applicable to Core Hazard and thus not studied further MMI-2k False presentation of level transition announcement Considered in HAZID as not having hazardous consequences MMI-3 Falsification of driver's train data/additional data input stored On- Board Considered in HAZID as out of scope, partly on unclear grounds.
+MMI-2f Failure to display Override status (contains deletion and insertion failure modes), including false enabling of override selection MMI-2g Failure to present acknowledgement message to a less restrictive mode Considered as fully mitigated by the ETCS On-Board supervision of mode acknowledgement and thus not studied further. of MMI-2g, and includes all the acknowledgement messages.
+MMI-2h False presentation of TAF request Considered in HAZID as only applicable to Core Hazard and thus not studied further MMI-2i Failure to present LX "not protected" information MMI-2j False presentation of reversing allowed Considered in HAZID as only applicable to Core Hazard and thus not studied further MMI-2k False presentation of level transition announcement Considered in HAZID as not having hazardous consequences MMI-2I Failure to present Entry in SM information Considered in SUBSET-079 as only applicable to Core Hazard and thus not studied further MMI-2m Failure to indicate BTM alarm reaction inhibition This refers to possible missing of safe information by balise This has been divided in 2 cases: for automatic inhibition and for driver inhibition MMI-3 Falsification of driver's train data/additional data input stored On- Board Considered in HAZID as out of scope, partly on unclear grounds.
 Anyway, MMI-3 is clearly ETCS Core Hazard, so it is not studied further here.
-MMI-4 Falsification of SR speed/distance data Considered in HAZID as only applicable to Core Hazard and thus not studied further MMI-5 Falsification of train integrity confirmation input Considered in HAZID as out of scope (unclear why, possibly because this is a Level 3 safety function) MMI-6 Falsification of Virtual Balise Cover